Idopt-Lab/aircraft-flight-simulator/Core/Simulator files/Aircraft_sim_joystic/README.txt

+Follow these steps to run the simulation:
-1).
-Add file to path in Matlab
+1. Add the file to the MATLAB path.
-2).
-Run 'F16Lookup' file to load the data
+2. Run F16Lookup.m to load the data.
+3. Run simulinkscript.m
-3).
-Run 'simulinkscript' and if Simulink isn't open, open file Flightsim2 also check if initial conditions are loaded in 6dof block.
+- If Simulink isn’t open, manually open Flightsim2.slx.
+- Ensure the initial conditions are loaded in the 6DOF block.
-4). open terminal in the contained folder (make sure python is installed in the system) 5).  .venv\Scripts\Activate.ps1 run this for Windows or Source .venv/bin/activate 6).  run python main.py
+- Note: The simulation may take up to 10 minutes to complete.
+3. Open a terminal in the project folder (ensure Python is installed on your system).
+4. Create a virtual environment:
+- On Windows: python -m venv venv
+- On Linux: python3 -m venv venv
+5. Activate the virtual environment:
+- On Windows: .\venv\Scripts\Activate
+- On Linux: source .venv/bin/activate
+6. Run python main.py.
-7). http://localhost:8000 open this file in any of the browser.
+7. Open http://localhost:8000 in any browser.
-8).
-Now run the file again.
+8. Rerun the simulinkscript